geoffrich/geoffrich.net/src/posts/svelte-scoped-styles.md

 ### More complex selectors

 Let's look at what happens when the selectors become more complicated.
-The following component uses child selectors.
-This is not strictly necessary in this example case (you could simply target `span`), but it's a useful illustration.
+The following component uses descendant selectors.
+This is not strictly necessary in this example case (you could simply target `span`), but it's useful for illustration.

 ```svelte
 <ul>